bazzlebream/dawn-of-everything/docs/dawn_of_everything_ch_2_wicked_liberty_notes.md

 - parable meant to emphasize how humans accepted notion of private property at all:
 	- […] Rousseau: first man enclosing piece of property, founded civil society and did a bad. however, though it looks like a spontaneous act, it didn't come out of nowhere, since "the idea of property, depending on many prior ideas which could only have arisen in successive stages, was not formed all at once in the human mind."
 	- when ancestors decided to divide earth, this is the "headlong into their chains" bit (Even tho they thought it would preserve their liberty)
-- #theme *?????* Rousseau asks the "how Europeans able to turn wealth into power; unequal distribution of materials goods (extant everywhere to some degree) into orders, servants, workmen, or not caring if they died?"[^16]
+- #theme *?????* Rousseau asks "how Europeans able to turn wealth into power; unequal distribution of materials goods (extant everywhere to some degree) into orders, servants, workmen, or not caring if they died?"[^16]
 ??
 - familiar with lahontan and [Jesuit Relations (1633-1673)](jesuit_relations_1633-1673.md)
 - asks same questions